kgkountas/ode_simulator/README.md

 ## Basic Usage

-Place a folder containing the info files for your system (see symToODE USAGE) in `data/`.
+Place a folder containing the info files for your system (see symToODE Usage) in `data/`.
 From `ode_simulator/` call

 	$ ./dataToFun.sh name